armanichalmers/Food_Beverage_Revenue_Analysis_for_Arts_Nonprofit/README.md

 - Developed SQL queries for executive reporting
 - Translated raw transactional data into business insights
 - Analyzed revenue drivers to support business decision-making
+- Supported the development of an executive Power BI dashboard using the SQL reporting outputs

 </p>